Breach & Causation Analysis Worksheet

 • Late entries

-• Copy‑and‑paste notes
+• Copy-and-paste documentation

-• No follow‑up after abnormal finding
+• No follow-up after abnormal findings

 • Expected assessment → Actual assessment